drewnoakes/il-visualizer/README.md

 (Notes apply to Visual Studio 2015, but are similar for earlier versions)

+1. [Download the latest release](https://github.com/drewnoakes/il-visualizer/releases/latest), or build from source

-Build and copy `ILDebugging.Decoder.dll` and `ILDebugging.Visualizer.dll` to either:
+2. Copy `ILDebugging.Decoder.dll` and `ILDebugging.Visualizer.dll` to either

     > %USERPROFILE%\Documents\Visual Studio 2015\Visualizers

     or

     > _VisualStudioInstallPath_\Common7\Packages\Debugger\Visualizers

-Then restart the debugging session.
+3. Restart the debugging session (you don't have to restart Visual Studio)

-If you wish to use _IL Monitor_, you must compile and run that executable before attempting to use it.
+If you wish to use _Send to IL Monitor_, you run `ILDebugging.Monitor.exe` before attempting to use it from the debugger.

 ## Earlier Visual Studio Versions